 Player State Changed

 Triggers an action based on a change of the player’s state (i.e. changing the player’s window size, going into fullscreen, etc.).
 For example, if a gyroscope is on a device or is enabled, then the gyroscope button can be made visible.
-Or if the player was rotated to landscape mode on a device, you could show or hide certain elements.
+Or if the player was rotated to landscape mode on a device, you could show or hide certain elements. (★ The gyrocscope will only work if the project is hosted on a secure site.)

 This source is triggered when a variable’s value is changed.
 This is useful when you control skin variables through additional tracks in an animation.
 See Connecting to a Skin.